YogeshNegi10/TaskTracker/README.md

 ✅ User Authentication & Authorization – Secure login & registration with JWT-based authentication and Bcrypt used to hash Password.
 ✅ Project Management – Users can add Project.
 ✅ Task Management – Users can add task related to Project and can Update,delete,marked the task.
-✅ Feature Added – Added topup user can buy credit to create more project.
+✅ Feature Added – Added topup user can buy credit to create more project and Email otp verification.
 ✅ RESTful APIs – Backend APIs handle task operations efficiently.
 ✅ Error Handling – Proper backend validation and error responses for a smooth experience.
 ✅ Routing – React Router ensures seamless navigation between different pages.